dylanwijman/logshark/README.md

-# Easy Logshark for MacOS
+# Logshark for MacOS in Docker
 This project is meant to set up Logshark on MacOs in a few easy steps using Docker.
 After setting up you can visualize Tableau logfiles by the press of a single button.